SystemSpace/Compendium/compendium.rst

 Are there beings that run Systemspace?
   We cannot say this.

+What is the origin of the real world outside of Systemspace?
+  Nobody really knows, some people are saying it's a simulation too, or even part of a story.

 Would more Memories put stress on the System, requiring more reboots?
   Storage space is not an issue, Aurora is.